abhi0565/AbhikumarsBookStore/AbhikumarsBookStore/README.txt

 4:18 now i changed the  files of customer index.cshtml  and homecontroller.cs file now my product data is visiable in my hoempage

+ 5:00 having error in uploding image and displaying it

+ 6:00 my img url is not uploded in the database

+ 6:30 i made image folder for the product

+ 7:00 i made changes in productcontroller.cs file

+ 7:20 now i can see my product list in my bookstore page